ZeusSoftIngBueroBauer/ZSQtLib/Doc/Libs/ZSIpcTrace/UsageTrcServer.md

 In this application both an instance of class CIpcTrcServer and CIpcTrcClient is created.

-The CIpcTrcClient is used in the trace method client application together with the trace output window.
+The CIpcTrcClient is used in the test application together with the trace output window.
 The ZSIpcTrace test application should test both - the server and the client site.

 But here we consider only the server site as this is what you need to integrate

 - online remote tracing and
-- logging into a local log file
+- tracing to a local log file

 into your application.